Portable AC + Fridge Generator Guide

 What Size Generator Do I Need to Run a Portable AC and Refrigerator?

-What Size Generator for a Portable AC and Refrigerator?
+Quick Answer: What Size Generator Runs AC and Fridge Together?

-If you want the simplest ERAYAK match for a portable AC plus refrigerator, start with the ERAYAK 4500PD Dual-Fuel Series.
-If you need gas-only power, compare the ERAYAK 4500P Gas Inverter Generator.
-If the AC and refrigerator are only part of a larger RV or home-backup plan, consider the ERAYAK 6800PD / 6800PT Series.
+If you want the simplest ERAYAK match for the main search intent, start with the ERAYAK 4500PD Dual-Fuel Series.
+Choose the ERAYAK 6800PD / 6800PT Series when the portable AC and refrigerator are only part of a larger home or RV backup plan.

 Generator Size Chart for Portable AC and Refrigerator

-Use the table below as a planning range.
-Exact wattage depends on the AC model, BTU size, compressor design, refrigerator size, outdoor temperature, altitude, and other connected loads.
-Always check the nameplate or manual for both appliances.
+Use this chart as a planning range.
+Exact wattage depends on your portable AC BTU rating, refrigerator size, compressor design, outdoor temperature, altitude, extension cords and other connected loads.
+Always check the nameplate or owner manual for both appliances.

 |---|---|---|---|---|